 Hanoi University and the Faculty of Information Technology utilize many approaches to help ICT students develop innovation skills, including restructuring ICT curricula towards an on-the-job training approach, integrating, and building an interdisciplinary knowledge base, utilizing new technologies for teaching, learning, and more.
 Since 2018, the university has implemented a series of activities for upgrading ICT curricula.
 For example, one of the approaches deployed for building programming skills is focusing on an in-school or real-world problem related to a software product, a network system, an information system and more.
 In 2022, the university will establish a new Center for Innovation and Entrepreneurship (HANUCIE).
 The center's mission is to conduct research through a highly qualified team and build a strong international ICT innovation and entrepreneurship network.
-The center develops training material to embed design thinking, innovation, and entrepreneurship skills into the university by providing a co-working space and supporting services.
+The center develops training material to embed design thinking, innovation, and entrepreneurship skills into the university's curriculum.
+The center also acts as an incubator for ICT innovation projects in the university by providing a coworking space and supporting services.